amandabee/CUNY-data-skills/_posts/2015-03-23-advanced_gist.md

 Then, look for the `import code` button.

+Your gist is actually a mini repository, and you can clone it by looking for the `HTTPS clone URL` and pasting that in the URL field.
+You should either get an error, quickly, or some indication that github is importing your repository.
+If you get an error, [ask for help](https://github.com/amandabee/CUNY-data-skills/issues)!

+## `gh-pages` branch

+Once your gist repository is imported to your new "community profile" repository, you've got a few more things to tweak.
+Don't skip any steps.
+Trust me -- every one of the next steps is super important.
+If you get stuck or confused, [ask for help](https://github.com/amandabee/CUNY-data-skills/issues).

+On the "Branches" pulldown, create a branch called `gh-pages` -- you need that to be exact.
+As you type it in a "Create a branch" button will appear.
+Click it when you're done typing.
+That *should* copy all of your files to a new branch.

+Under `Settings` (on the right hand side) you're going to change your default branch to `gh-pages`.
+The default branch pulldown is right up at the top of your settings.

+Then, still in the `Settings` dialog, look for the `Collaborators` menu on the left.
+Find your partner's handle, and add them as a contributor on your community profile.

+Now you can stop and take a deep breath.
+You did it.

+Once you've confirmed (and showed me!) that you can edit your partner's repository and they can edit yours, you should probably delete at least one of them. :)

+## Check out your project

+Anything on the `gh-pages` branch of a git repository *on github* is visible online at `https://{username}.github.io/{repository_name}`.
+Since my username is `amandabee`, my `CUNY-data-skills` repository is visible at <https://amandabee.github.io/CUNY-data-skills/>.
+Pretty cool, eh?

+### What was that branching thing?

+Git's [branching](http://git-scm.com/book/en/v2/Git-Branching-Basic-Branching-and-Merging) functionality is very powerful and way, way beyond the scope of what we're up to this semester.
+For now, all you really need to know is that Github's "pages" system will make any HTML on the `gh-pages` branch available through a webserver.
+One that updates immediately when you save to it.

 ## Nothing is without compromises

-+ You can choose to make a gist public or keep it private.
+You can choose to make a gist public or keep it private.
 Even with a free account.
 A github repository is always public unless you've paid money for (or they made a mess of your life and tried to make it better by giving you) a premium account.

+If you want to get fancy, the instructions below will help you use your private gist as a collaborative repository.

 # Using Git to Manage a Gist